HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

 - **I have learned much during the work**.
 For examples: I understand a lite bit why our teacher asked us to do that:
    + a container based platform, with separate containers for BurgerOrderer, KitchenView, and MenuStore => to manage code easier and it is the reason why we need to learn how to use Docker-compose.
    + using docker and requirements => to ensure the user environment is consistent with the environment in which we build the product.
+   + using setup.py (like package.json in Java and Javascript) som a external library.
 - **Short summary of what I have implemented:**
    + _The project as a whole_: I and my team work together to build two web clients that customer can order burger and people in kitchen can see the burger orders, and a database that contains information about each type of goods.
    + _Each container, each module_.
 What are they used for?
 You can know about it when you see our project's tree: